 The cost of the course is £60 which is currently 72 US dollars.

 Purchase Don't Let Reaper be Grim Online.

-Alternatively, anyone who would like to take part in the course should register their interest by sending an Email to email@example.com, whereupon a fully accessible electronic invoice will be sent to you which can be paid through PayPal or any major credit or debit card.
+Alternatively, anyone can purchase the course by sending an Email to firstname.lastname@example.org, whereupon a fully accessible electronic invoice will be sent to you which can be paid through PayPal or any major credit or debit card.
 Orders can also be placed by telephone:

 - Call us (from within the UK): 02920-850298.

 - Call us (from the United States): 415-871-0626.